-The risk level for each risk is assessed based on the outcome of monitoring the various quantitative risk benchmarks specified by the Bank, including the direction of their development over the past year, as well as based on a qualitative assessment of risks management and the effectiveness of control circles, in coordination with the ICAAP process conducted by the Bank and the results thereof.
+The risk level for each of the risks is assessed based on the outcome of monitoring the various quantitative risk benchmarks specified by the Bank, including the direction of their development over the past year, as well as based on a qualitative assessment of risks management and the effectiveness of control circles, in coordination with the ICAAP process conducted by the Bank and its results.

-As part of these processes, the Bank reviews the top risks, existing (or new) risks which may materialize over the coming 12 months which potentially may materially impact the Bank's financial results and stability, primarily credit risk and market risk.
+As part of these processes, the Bank reviews the top risks, existing (or new) risks which may materialize over the coming 12 months which potentially may materially impact the Bank's financial results and stability, primarily credit risk, market risk and interest risk, liquidity risk and operating risk.
 The Bank also identifies emerging risks, which may materialize over the longer term and subject to uncertainty with regard to their nature and impact on the organization.
-Among these risks are information security and cyber risk, IT risk, reputation risk and the group of compliance risks, including conduct risk, which is addressed within this framework.
+Among these risks are information security and cyber risks, IT risk, reputation risk and the group of compliance risks, including conduct risk, which is addressed within this framework.